utopia-php/database/CONTRIBUTING.md

 {
 ```

-Only include dependencies strictly necessary for the database, preferably official PHP clients, if available.
+Only include dependencies strictly necessary for the database, preferably official PHP libraries, if available.

 ### Testing with Docker